rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 someone accesses `__cuda_array_interface__` of `Column` or a `Buffer`, we trigger `Column/Buffer._detach_refs` which will ensure a true copy of underlying device data is made and detaches itself from pointing to the original device memory.
-We also mark the `Column`/`Buffer` as `obj._zero_copied=True` thus indicating any future deep-copy requests will trigger a true-deep copy rather than a copy-on-write shallow copy with weak-references.
+We also mark the `Column`/`Buffer` as `obj._zero_copied=True` thus indicating any future shallow-copy requests will trigger a true physical copy rather than a copy-on-write shallow copy with weak-references.